szoupanos/aiida_experiments/graphs_1.x_v2/README.md

 ----------------------------------------------------------------------------------------------------------------------
 In this set of benchmarks we check the difference between AiiDA Django EAV and Django JSONB with datetime conversion on a cold and a warm database.

 The main difference between these benchmarks and those found just above is that a single query is issued for every node to get the attributes of the node.
 This results in many small queries for the Django EAV and this is the current behaviour QueryBuilder's queries.
+In the Django EAV benchmark the total time reported includes the deserialization/reconstruction of the attribuetes at the Pyhton level.

 Because of the high volume of attribute queries issues, SQL time in the Django EAV can not be reported.